alepulver/game-catalog-builder/docs/how-it-works.md

   - Written once at the end of the import command.
   - During import, HLTB matching progress is also checkpointed every 25 processed rows because HLTB can be slow.
 - When diagnostics are enabled, the import also writes:
     - `ReviewTags`: compact tags (missing providers, low fuzzy scores, year/platform drift, and a few high-signal Steam-specific checks like `steam_series_mismatch` and `steam_appid_disagree:*`).
     - `MatchConfidence`: `HIGH` / `MEDIUM` / `LOW` (missing providers are typically `MEDIUM`; strong drift signals like year/platform disagreements are `LOW`).

 - Merge output (`data/output/Games_Enriched.csv`)
   - Written after all selected providers finish.
 - After merging, diagnostic/eval columns are dropped so the enriched CSV stays focused on user-editable fields + provider enrichment fields.
+- Enriched outputs include a small set of provider score fields normalized to 0–100 where possible:
+  - `Score_RAWG_100`, `Score_IGDB_100`, `Score_SteamSpy_100`, `Score_HLTB_100`

 ## Logs (how to read them)